Jimmi1e/Jimmi1e/Personal Info.md

 - 👋 Hi, I’m @Jimmi1e
-- 👀 I’m interested in Computer Vision and Web Development
+- 👀 I’m interested in Computer Vision(Pattern Recognition, Object Detection, Image Segmentation...) and Web Development
 - 🌱 I’m currently learning Neural Network and Image Processing
 - 💞️ I’m looking to collaborate on projects that leverage computer vision for social good, whether it's improving public safety, enhancing accessibility, or contributing to environmental efforts.
-- 📫 How to reach me: You can drop me a message on [LinkedIn]https://www.linkedin.com/in/jiaxi-yang-8249aa291/ or send me an email at yjxyang2@outlook.com.
+- 📫 How to reach me: You can drop me a message on [LinkedIn]https://www.linkedin.com/in/jiaxi-yang-8249aa291/
+- or send me an email at yjxyang2@outlook.com.
 - 📷By the way, I'm an enthusiastic amateur photographer
 - 🖼️If you're tired, take a look at these low-quality image works of mine
 -